 There are benefits and challenges to this kind of federal student loan that’s available to parents when their child is enrolled at least half-time at an eligible school.

-To avoid confusion, note that there are federally-funded Direct Loans (Stafford Loans) that are taken out by the students themselves.
-Then there are federally-funded Parent PLUS loans taken out by parents.
+First, to clarify, there are federally funded Direct Loans that are taken out by students themselves.
+Then there are federally funded Direct PLUS Loans, commonly called Parent PLUS Loans when taken out by parents to help dependent undergrads.

-Because Parent PLUS loans are federally funded, to receive them, students and their parents must first fill out the Free Application for Federal Student Aid (FAFSA®).
-Now, here are pros and cons of Parent PLUS Loans.
+To apply for a Parent PLUS Loan, students or their parents must first fill out the Free Application for Federal Student Aid (FAFSA®).

 Pros of Parent PLUS Loans

-Repayment plans are flexible, and they vary by servicer.
-There are a myriad of options, including a standard repayment plan with fixed monthly payments for 10 years, and an extended repayment plans with fixed or graduated payments over a term of 25 years.
+The options include a standard repayment plan with fixed monthly payments for 10 years, and an extended repayment plan with fixed or graduated payments for 25 years.

 Cons of Parent PLUS Loans

 Many Parents Get in Too Deep